St Gabriel’s Celebrates Its Most Successful Cross-Country Season to Date

 A Strong Start: Local Dominance

 The season began with an impressive performance at the St Gabriel’s Cross-Country Relays, an event that welcomes both seasoned competitors and newcomers.
 Athletes from Years 5 to 10 competed against schools from across Berkshire, with the U11 squad standing out as they triumphed over competitors two-year groups above them.
-Ella Parsons, Matilda Saunders, and Elodie Burdett delivered particularly impressive performances, setting the tone for the season ahead.
+Ella P and Elodie B delivered particularly impressive performances, setting the tone for the season ahead.

 At the Berkshire Schools Cross-Country Championships held at Newbury Showground (18 January), St Gabriel’s fielded a strong team.
-Despite tough competition, Jonah Lynch placed 8th in the Year 7 boys’ race, while the girls Junior squad (Years 8 and 9) of Harriet Saunders, Olivia Bentley, and Annie Warner secured 2nd place overall.
+Despite tough competition, Jonah Lynch placed 8th in the Year 7 boys’ race, while the girls Junior squad (Years 8 and 9) with Olivia Bentley and Annie Warner secured 2nd place overall.
 Notably, these athletes were all competing against older students in their category, making their achievement even more remarkable.
-As a result, Harriet and Olivia were both selected for the county team and went on to compete for Berkshire at the Southeast Championships, with Harriet storming to selection for Berkshire at the English Schools Championships.
+As a result, Olivia was selected for the county team and went on to compete for Berkshire at the Southeast Championships.

 Regional Success: ISA Championships and Beyond